elte-fi/www-webprogramozas/pages/subjects/webeng/practices/angular2.md

 3. Generate the buttons dynamically! (dynamic data, template syntax)
 4. Filter the table according to the selected filter! (event handling)
 5. Put the status filter into a separate component! (component interaction)
+    - a.
+Create a separate component, and copy the necessary code to the `ts` and `html` file!
+    - b.
+Create an input property and bind its value from the issue-list component to the status-filter component!
+    - c.
+Create an output property in status filter, and emit value on filter change.
+In the issue-list component create an event handler for the status-filter change, and filter the issues!
 6. Select an element in the list and show it in a form!
-7. Show validation errors!
-8. Save the edited element!
+Show validation errors!
+Save the edited element!
+    - a.
+Refer to the issue-form component in the issue-list template file.
+    - b.
+Clicking on a list group item, show the form! (delete the `href` attribute, because it will trigger a full page reload; introduce a `selectedIssue` property in the issue-list component)
+    - c.
+Create an input property in the issue form component, and bind the selected issue to the form, more pricesely to the `value` attribute of an input field.
+    - d.
+Update the form to a reactive form!
+    - e.
+Update the form values according to the selected issue (`ngOnChanges`)
+    - f.
+Introduce validation!
+    - g.
+Clicking on the submit button, emit an event with the form data.
+In the issue-list component copy the form data to the selected issue.
-9. Introduce an issue service, and use it in issue-list!
+7. Introduce an issue service, and use it in issue-list!
+    - a.
+Create an issue service, and copy the static issue-data into it.
+    - b.
+Create a `getIssues()` method and use it in the issue-list component.
-10. Put the issue form on a separate page!
+8. Put the issue form on a separate page!
+    - a.
+Wrap the issue-form component into an issue-edit component.
+    - b.
+Create `getIssue(id)` method in the issue service, and use it in the issue-edit component.
+    - c.
+Read the `id` parameter from the URL, and select that issue.
+    - d.
+On save, redirect the page back to the listing page.
+9. Create a page, where you can add a new issue.
+    - a.
+Endpoint: `/issues/new`
+    - b.
+Reuse the issue-edit component
+    - c.
+In the issue service, add a new method: `addIssue(issue)`

 ## 1. Dynamic components